- What is a heat engine?

 - Explain the basic principle of a heat engine.

 If a liquid is heated it gets converted into gaseous form.
 The volume of the gas is very large when compared to its liquid form.
-This gas obtained is combined to a metallic cylinder fitted with a piston.
+This gas obtained is combined with a metallic cylinder fitted with a piston.
 The expanding gases exert a great force on the walls of the cylinder and the piston.
 So, the piston moves.
-In this way heat is used to move the piston and other objects connected to it.
-After this, the gas no longer exerts force on the piston.
+In this way, heat is used to move the piston and other objects connected to it.
+After this, the gas no longer exerts a force on the piston.
 Piston falls back to its original position.
-The gases are sent out of the cylinder and fresh supply of gas is maintained.
+The gases are sent out of the cylinder and the fresh supply of gas is maintained.
 Thus a continuous to and fro motion of the piston takes place.

 - What is the main difference between external and internal combustion engines?

 In an external combustion engine, fuel burns outside the engine.